h0tc0d3/postcss-hamster/README.md

 Typography, Vertical Rhythm, Modular Scale, Fluid Responsive Typography functions for CSS.
 Flexible system with high performance.

+Hamster Framework - it's the language of macros and functions, which in the future can be easily transformed into css code and any units.
+Easy adapted to any user browser resolution.

 Support / Discussion: [Gitter](https://gitter.im/postcss-hamster/hamster).

 Documentation: [RU](https://h0tc0d3.github.io/hamster/hamster-ru.html)